erktyu2/weather-app/README.md

 const darkSkyApiKey = 'YourKeyHere' const mapQuestApiKey = 'YourKeyHere'

-If everything is set up, now you can run the command below with wanted address and with -a or --address flag to get time zone, weather and the temprature.
+If everything is set up, now you can run the command as below with wanted address and with -a or --address flag to get time zone, weather and the temprature.

 Example:
 node app.js -a 'istanbul'

 Result:
 Time Zone: Europe/Istanbul

 Currently: Partly Cloudy

 Temperature : 27°C